quentinjamet/quentinjamet.github.io/publications.md

  1. **Le Sommer J.** and S. Griffies.
 Science of Ocean Climate Models.
 In preparation for *Encyclopedia of Ocean Sciences*
  1. C. Bricaud, **J. Le Sommer** et al. Grid degradation algorithm for passive tracer transport in NEMO ocean circulation model.
 In preparation for *Geophysical Model Development*
  1. **Le Sommer** et al. NATL60 : A North Atlantic ocean circulation model dataset based on NEMO for preparing SWOT altimeter mission.
 In preparation for *Geophysical Model Development*.
  1. Amores A. et al. Up to which extent can we characterize ocean eddies using present-day altimetric products?.
-In preparation for *Journal of Geophysical Research - Ocean*.
+In preparation for *Journal of Geophysical Research - Oceans*.

 ## Submitted papers and papers in revision
  1. Barnier B., A. Domina, S. Gulev, J.-M. Molines, T. Maitre, T. Penduff, **J. Le Sommer**, P. Brasseur, L. Brodeau.
 Unexpected impact of flow-driven turbine power plants on great ocean currents. submitted to *Nature Energy*.